alphaKAI/doco/README.md

 I'll fix this problem by implementing original CLI tool kit for D.

 #LICENSE
-doco is relased under the MIT license.
+doco is released under the MIT license.
 Please see `LICENSE` file for details.